NicholasBly/OpenWebUI-Automation/README.md

    - Set Character Set to "Use Unicode Character Set"
    - Add required libraries: shell32.lib and user32.lib

-4. Adjust paths in the code to match your system:
+4. Adjust paths in the config.json to match your system:
    - Ollama executable path
    - Docker Desktop executable path
    - limit-nvpstate paths (if using)